vinayaknaik4857/Rice_Leaf_Disease_Detection/README.md

 # 🙏 Acknowledgement

-We sincerely thank our guide Mrs. Padmasree N and the Department of CSE, RVITM, for their continuous support and guidance throughout the project.
+We sincerely thank our guide Mrs. Padmasree N and the Department of CSE, RVITM, for their continuous support and guidance throughout the project..